Wallpaper and Display size (800x600 or 1024x768) or GFX Menu

 set CENTREHD=1 will center all menu headings automatically.

-The position of the menu title help text (usually displayed just underneath the menu) is set by the tophelp variable.
+The position of each menu entry help text (usually displayed just underneath the menu box) is set by the tophelp variable.

 If you want to hide the menu title help text, set tophelp to a large value (e.g. 70).